TobikoData/sqlmesh/docs/guides/scheduling.md

 ## Built-in scheduler

-SQLMesh comes with a built-in scheduler that can be used to schedule model evaluation without requiring any additional tools or dependencies.
+SQLMesh comes with a built-in scheduler that can be used to schedule model execution without requiring any additional tools or dependencies.

-To perform model evaluation using the built-in scheduler, run the following command:
+To perform model execution using the built-in scheduler, run the following command:
 ```bash
 sqlmesh run
 ```

-The command above will automatically detect missing intervals for all models in the current project and then evaluate them:
+The command above will automatically detect missing intervals for all models in the current project and then execute them:
 ```bash
 $ sqlmesh run